Masta7200/TrafficLightUML/README.md

 - The system transitions between states based on timers.

 ## Diagram
-The UML diagram is available in
+The UML diagram is available in traffic-light.